terracotta-education/terracotta/README.md

-LTI 1.3
+TERRACOTTA
 ========

-IMS LTI 1.3 based starter (sample) application written using Java and Spring Boot

-The goal is to have a Java based web app which can serve as the basis (or starting point) for building a fully compliant LTI 1.3 tool.
+The Terracotta app description

 Build
 -----
-This will produce a lti13demo.jar file in the *target* directory
+This will produce a terracotta-X.X.jar file in the *target* directory

     mvn install